Sleep 101

 - Application: This typically involves exposure to bright light in the morning to help regulate the circadian rhythm.

-- Effectiveness: Studies have shown that light therapy can be effective for circadian rhythm sleep disorders and may also benefit individuals with insomnia (van Maanen et al., 2016).
+- Effectiveness: Studies have shown that light therapy can be effective for circadian rhythm sleep disorders and may also benefit individuals with insomnia.94

-While these alternative therapies show promise, their effectiveness can vary between individuals.
+While these alternative therapies show promise, their effectiveness can vary from person to person.
 Anyone considering these approaches should consult with a healthcare provider, especially if they have existing health conditions or are taking medications.

 Function Tests to Assess Sleep